pearcej/cpp4python/_sources/AtomicData/AtomicData.rst

             while (ptrx) {
                 cout << "Pointer ptrx points to " << &ptrx << endl;
-                ptrx = NULL;
+                ptrx = nullptr;
             }

             cout << "Pointer ptrx points to nothing!\n";
         }

-Helpful Tip: The NULL pointer becomes very useful when you must test the state of a pointer, such as whether the assignment to an address is valid or not.
+Helpful Tip: The null pointer becomes very useful when you must test the state of a pointer, such as whether the assignment to an address is valid or not.